-Bath is the perfect city for a mini-break in England.
+Bath is the perfect city for a mini-break in the south of England.
 Whatever you’re looking for, this gorgeously historic city has it all: luxury, relaxation, fun, history, and great food!
 So I rounded up recommendations from some top travel bloggers to create this list of all the best places to stay in Bath.

 Whether you’re simply looking for the best hotels in Bath, or you want to combine city and country by staying just outside the city, or you want to find a quirky self-catering option… I’ve got you covered.
 There are even some budget-friendly options towards the end of this post.
 Enjoy…

 Best Places to Stay in Bath

 Use the contents menu to skip ahead, or just browse through the whole post.
 I’ve also included a map below to help you figure things out.